 The dramaturgical model.

 Within the dramaturgical model, interactions are portrayed as performances, as if a particular social environment is a stage, and the people in that social environment are actors (Goffman 2003).
-Further, Hochschild (1983/2003) shows us that the way feelings are managed is a bit different from other self cues and, in practice, involves deep acting, self-induced feelings and emotional responses.
+Further, Hochschild (1983/2003) shows us how feelings are managed differs slightly from other self-cues and, in practice, involves deep acting, self-induced feelings, and emotional responses.
 In other words, to manage emotions socially, we exhort ourselves and induce reactions by imagining emotional memories.
 Goffman’s sociological interpretation of interaction is extended by Arlie Hochschild in ‘Feelings Management’ (1979).

 Nevertheless, something was still missing when looking simply at the performance of emotions and identity.